 - Illumineris Inc. ("Illumineris") has two divisions, the photoluminescent safety products ("Safety") division and the comprehensive energy audit ("EMD") division.
 The Safety division has a distribution agreement with Jessup Manufacturing of McHenry IL to distribute their specialized photoluminescent exit signs and egress pathway markings to reduce the consumption of carbon based electricity.
-The EMD division measures and monitors energy use in commercial buildings and manufacturing facilities and offers turnkey solutions and ongoing support. - ReECO Tech Conversion Technologies Ltd. ("ReECO Tech") is a biomass division with a focus on helping develop environmentally sustainable economies by converting biomass waste into consumables such as waste-to-energy products.
+The EMD division measures and monitors energy use in commercial buildings and manufacturing facilities and offers turnkey solutions and ongoing support to convert wasted energy into useable power. - ReECO Tech Conversion Technologies Ltd. ("ReECO Tech") is a biomass conversion division with a focus on helping develop environmentally sustainable economies by converting biomass waste into consumables such as waste-to-energy products.
 ReECO Tech's services provide a viable option for helping manufacturers reduce waste, save resources, save money and lower their carbon footprint.
-Over the past two quarters, ReECO Tech has invested significantly in a number of future developments in order to add to business growth and profitability.
-This includes the arduous process of obtaining an ISO-9000 certification, which will make the company eligible to expand its business into additional high-profile projects. - Sparta Technologies 4 Mining Ltd. ("4 Mining") is a mining division with a focus on the development of an emissions free underground vehicle propulsion system.
+Over the past year, ReECO Tech has invested significantly in a number of future developments in order to add to business growth and profitability.
+This includes the arduous process of obtaining an ISO-9001 certification, making the company eligible to expand its business into additional high-profile projects.
+ReECO Tech has now started the process of obtaining and ISN certification to open additional markets. - Sparta Technologies 4 Mining Ltd. ("4 Mining") is a mining division with a focus on the development of an emissions free underground vehicle propulsion system.
 This mining division is looking to expand its offerings to include a number of above ground vehicle platforms and carbon efficient mining equipment.